Pornpanthongdee/Pornpanthongdee/README.md

-- 👋 Hi, I’m @Pornpanthongdee
+- 👋 Hi, I’m Pornpan Thongdee
 - 👀 I love learning new things!
-- 🌱 I’m currently learning web development and data analytics
+- 🌱 I’m currently learning data analytics
 - 💞️ I will use Github to develop my programs
 - 📫 How to reach me pornpanthongdee02@gmail.com